Functional Fitness Solutions

 Functional Yoga for Dental Hygienists

 Do you wake up in the morning feeling stiff and achy—your body still feeling the effects of yesterday’s hectic hygiene schedule?
-As you stumble out of bed and make your way to the kitchen, you may notice the tension in your shoulders and the tightness in your lower back are becoming a common occurrence.
+As you stumble out of bed and make your way to the kitchen, you may notice that the tension in your shoulders and the tightness in your lower back are becoming a common occurrence.
 You’re tired of feeling like this every day.

 As a dental hygienist, you know all too well the physical demands the job places on your body.
 Hours of leaning over patients and endless repetitive motions can lead to muscle imbalances and pain—especially in the neck, shoulders, and back.